414 First Street,

 The detective work of local historian David Wilkinson unearthed the location of this early silent theatre in Woodland.
 It is now the Top Hat barbershop.
 His story can be found in the Woodland Daily-Democrat on February 25, 2007, as part of a series on the history of theatre going in Woodland.
 (I found the preceding article for free by accessing NewsBank on my local library web site).

 Admissions were 10 and 15 cents.
-Its ads disappeared from the newspaper sometime in early 1915 and the date it closed is not definite.
+Its advertisements disappeared from the newspaper when it closed in 1915.